Reducing defect production in random transverse-field Ising chains by inhomogeneous driving fields: Environment-temperature quench

 Numerical results obtained in the marginal case $D=1/2$ are shown in Fig. \ref{fig_cooling_D05}.
 According to Eqs. (\ref{nftau_uc}) and (\ref{nft_uc}), the defect density and entropy density are expected to decrease asymptotically as $n_f(t)\sim s(t)\sim \sqrt{\ln t}/t$ (with $t=\tau$ for linear cooling).
 As can be seen in the figures, the data are in agreement with this asymptotic form at late times.

 Finally, Fig. \ref{fig_cooling_D1} shows the dependence of defect density and entropy density on time for $D=1$.

 According to Eqs. (\ref{nftau_uc}) and (\ref{nft_uc}), these are expected to scale asymptotically as $n_f(t)\sim s(t)\sim t^{-2/3}$.
-As can be seen in the figures, the numerical data are compatible with this scaling form after a transient time, although the observation of the asymptotic relationship is hampered for hyperbolic cooling by strong finite-size effects.
+As can be seen in the figures, the numerical data are compatible with this scaling form after a transient time.